apache/druid/README.md

 Make documentation and tutorials updates in [`/docs`](https://github.com/apache/druid/tree/master/docs) using [MarkDown](https://www.markdownguide.org/) and contribute them using a pull request.

+The documentation site is built using Docusaurus2.
+Install Docusaurus2 with either `npm install` or `yarn install`.
+Then, run `npm start` or `yarn start` in `website/` to see a local preview of your changes.

+If you're looking to update non-doc pages like Use Cases, those files are in the [`druid-website-src`](https://github.com/apache/druid-website-src/tree/master) repo.

 ### Community

 Visit the official project [community](https://druid.apache.org/community/) page to read about getting involved in contributing to Apache Druid, and how we help one another use and operate Druid.